HananyaS/SpaGoG-NIPS/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

 # SpaGoG: Graph of Graphs to classify tabular data with large fractions of missing data

-This repository is the official implementation of **"SpaGoG: Graph of Graphs to classify tabular data with large fractions of missing data"** in python 3.8.
+This repository is the official implementation of **"SpaGoG: Graph of Graphs to classify tabular data with large fractions of missing data"**.
+The project was implementes in Python 3.8.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials